HanyingZhang/DSCI_522_Group304/README.md

 * FSA_SKILL_CODE: Subject of the FSA exam (Numeracy / Reading / Writing)
 * NUMBER_EXPECTED_WRITERS: Number of students expected to participate in the FSA
 * NUMBER_WRITERS: Number of students who wrote the FSA
 * SCORE: Mean score for the school, district, or province.
-This score only counts students who wrote and is rounded up to 5 decimal points.
+This score only counts students who wrote and is rounded up to 5 decimal points.**

 *Note: Students can be part of several sub populations (ex. a Female Aboriginal Non English Language Learner would be part of All Students, Female, Aboriginal, and Non English Language Learner subgroups)

+**Note: Based on the technical notes outlined about the FSA, the Numeracy, Reading, and Writing components of the exam each include a different number of multiple-choice and written-response answers, with each section graded for a total of between 12 and 48 marks.
+The Reading and Numeracy component scores are scaled and standardized to be between 200 and 800, with a mean of 500.
+The Writing component scores are not scaled, and are out of 12 marks.

 **Links to Preview Data:**
 - [Foundation Skills Assessment 2017/18 - 2018/19](https://catalogue.data.gov.bc.ca/dataset/bc-schools-foundation-skills-assessment-fsa-/resource/bcb547f0-8ba7-451f-9e11-10524f4d57a0)